Dipteryx micrantha: Taxonomy

 The specific epithet micrantha is compounded from the Greek μικρός (mikrós), meaning "small" and ἄνθος (anthos) meaning “flower”.

-The holotype was first collected by Günther Tessmann early 1925 at the mouth of the Pastaza River along the northern shore of the Marañón river, below stream from the Pongo de Manseriche, in Datem del Marañón Province, Department of Loreto.
+The holotype was first collected by Günther Tessmann in early 1925 at the mouth of the Pastaza River along the northern shore of the Marañón river, below stream from the Pongo de Manseriche, in Datem del Marañón Province, Department of Loreto.
 This specimen found its way down the Amazon River to Germany, where a bit less than two years later Hermann Harms described it as a new species, choosing the name Dipteryx micrantha (he initially vacillated with the name D. parviflora which means the same in Latin as the present does in Greek).
 The holotype was housed in the Berlin herbarium (B).

 The second time this species was collected was 5 years later by Guillermo Klug in 1930 at a place near Iquitos, once called Mishuyacu, in Maynas Province, Department of Loreto.

-In 1940 Adolpho Ducke re-described it under the name Coumarouna.
+In 1940, Adolpho Ducke re-described it under the name Coumarouna.
 A botanical taxonomic congress had decided many years before that the older name Dipteryx should be conserved, to which Ducke found himself unable to comply with at the time objecting primarily because of morphological grounds.
 Ducke changed his mind in 1949.

 In the most recent monograph on the genus Dipteryx, A Checklist of the Dipterygeae species by the Brazilian researcher Haroldo Cavalcante de Lima in 1989, D. ferrae was synonymised with D. micrantha.
 His taxonomy was accepted by ILDIS (2005) but not noticed or followed by some works such as the Catalogue of the Flowering Plants and Gymnosperms of Peru (1993) or the Tropicos database by the Missouri Botanical Garden.
-By 2010 de Lima had changed his mind and had started to recognise D. ferrae as an independent species again.
+By 2010, de Lima had changed his mind and had started to recognise D. ferrae as an independent species again.

-As of the late 2010s this species is mostly (mis-)identified as Coumarouna odorata in agroforestry in Peru, and is recorded as such by MINAG, the Peruvian institute of forestry, which collects statistics of this species under both this name as well as ....
+As of the late 2010s this species is mostly (mis-)identified as Coumarouna odorata in agroforestry in Peru, and is recorded as such by MINAG, the Peruvian institute of forestry, which collects statistics of this species under both names.